Quick overview

 You must opt out if you no longer own any other property in the tax office’s jurisdiction after the sale.
 This applies not only to a sale, but also to a donation or exchange.
 The decisive factor is that the transfer of ownership took place in the previous year – i.e. that the application for entry into the Land Registry was submitted by 31 December.

-You must submit the notification of the loss of ownership by 31 January of the following year.
-If you do not do so, the tax office will continue to assess you even though you no longer own the property.
+You must submit the notification of the termination of ownership by 31 January of the following year.
+If you fail to do so, the tax office will continue to assess you even though you no longer own the property.
 Although you are unlikely to be fined, you need to rectify the situation as soon as possible.

 There are two ways to opt out: